vmware-tanzu/tanzu-framework/addons/README.md

 #### Pre-create ClusterBootstrap resource

 If the use case is to swap out a specific package, for example CNI with your own package then create the ClusterBootstrap object in its entirety with the same name as the Cluster resource.
-Creating this resouce in its entirety can put additional burden on clients so a defaulting webhook is provided.
+In case where a custom ClusterBootstrap object was provided, the ClusterBootstrap object will not be cloned from the ClusterBootstrapTemplate anymore.
+Creating the ClusterBootstrap resource in its entirety can put additional burden on clients so a defaulting webhook is provided.

 ```yaml
 apiVersion: run.tanzu.vmware.com/v1alpha3